henrikhermansen/react-bootcamp/Part2.md

 :memo: Fetching data is not a React specific thing, so you've been provided with some API functions to let you focus on React.
 You'll see that `getTodos()` is already imported.

 :bulb: Use the appropriate Hook to give the component _state_.
-Use array deconstruction to get the value and the setter function.
+Use array destructuring to get the value and the setter function.

 :bulb: Fetching data is an asynchronous process and gives side _effects_.
 Use the appropriate Hook to fetch data.